neondatabase/website/content/docs/extensions/hstore.md

 **Retrieve all keys**

-The `akeys` function returns an array of all the keys in a `hstore` value.
-For ex, the query below returns all the keys for Dell laptop products.
+The `akeys` function returns an array of all the keys in an `hstore` value.
+For example, the query below returns all the keys for Dell laptop products.

 ```sql
 SELECT id, name, akeys(attributes) AS keys